HOUSTON GREAT BOOKS

 How to Improve Our Book Discussion Skills

-led by Helen Cohen & Leigh Anderson
+led by Helen Cohen

 "Shared Inquiry promotes an intellectually stimulating interpretative discussion of a work—a group exploration of meaning that leads to engaging and insightful conversation.
 It helps participants read actively, articulate probing questions about the ideas in a work, and listen and respond effectively to each other.
 And it is based on the conviction that participants can gain a deeper understanding of a text when they work together and are prompted by a leader’s skilled questioning."

-from the Shared Inquiry Handbook
+from the Shared Inquiry Handbook.

-"The Poor Relation's Story" by Charles Dickens and the Shared Inquiry Handbook will be sent when you RSVP.
+PDFs of the short stories and the Shared Inquiry Handbook will be sent when you RSVP.

 Morning Workshop B

-10:15 am - 12:15 am
+10:15 am - 12:15 pm

-led by Kristen Stewart & Wendy Wilkinson
+led by Wendy Wilkinson & Kristen Stewart

 Lunch & Chat